tintinno/sdlsync/README.md

 ## Syncing SDL

-1. Run the program: `.\sdlsync.ps1`

-  The first time you run `sdlsync.ps1`, the entire repository will sync to the specified directory.
+The first time you run `.\sdlsync.ps1`, the entire repository will sync to the specified directory.
 This will take several hours.
 The next time you run `sldsync.ps1`, only the files that were updated since the last run will be downloaded.

-1. Schedule the program to run as often as you want (e.g., every 10 minutes, every hour, every night).
+After the initial sync, schedule the program to run as often as you want (e.g., every 10 minutes, every hour, or every night).

 ## Filename length